Automatic Backward Filtering Forward Guiding for Markov processes and graphical models

 \subsection{Outline}

-In section \ref{sec:graphmodels} we explain the setting and some notation.
-In section \ref{subsec: doob} we define Doob's $h$-transform for Markov processes indexed on a tree.
-In section \ref{sec:guided} we introduce guided processes for directed trees and, more generally, Bayesian networks.
-Subsequently, the computational structure of Doob's $h$-transforms and guided processes is detailed in section \ref{sec: computational}.
+In Subsection \ref{subsec:probgraphcmodels} we explain the setting and some notation.
+In Subsection \ref{subsec: doob} we define Doob's $h$-transform for Markov processes indexed on a tree.
+In Subsection \ref{subsec:guidedproc} we introduce guided processes for directed trees and, more generally, Bayesian networks.
+In Subsection \ref{sec:continuoustime} we explain how continuous time processes, evolving over an edge, can be incorporated.
+Subsequently, the computational structure of Doob's $h$-transforms and guided processes is detailed in Section \ref{sec:compositionality} for the specific case of a line graph.
 Here, we explain how an efficient implementation is obtained by piecing together forward and backward maps.
-In section \ref{sec:category} we treat guided processes from a categorical perspective using optics, later sections do not depend on this section.
-Examples of guided processes with tractable backward map are given in section \ref{sec:examples}.
-Various ways in which the obtained results can be used for inference are discussed in section \ref{sec:parestimation}.
-In section \ref{sec:continuoustime} we define guided processes for continuous-time Markov processes via the infinitesimal generator of the Markov process.
-Examples are given in section \ref{sec:examples_continous}.
-In section \ref{sec:adjointprocess} we give a probabilistic representation of Doob's $h$-transform using the adjoint process, both in case of discrete time and continuous time transitions over an edge.
-We end with a numerical example in section \ref{sec:numerical_examples}.
-The appendix contains some additional material and postponed proofs.
-Some notation is reviewed in appendix \ref{sec:notation}.
+For the more general setting of a directed acyclic graph we explain how the compositional structure can be unpacked in Section \ref{sec:unpacking}.
+In Section \ref{sec:comp_bffg} we prove compositionality results for the pairing of forward- and backward maps on a directed tree.
+Examples of guided processes with tractable backward map are given in Section \ref{sec:examples}.
+Examples for continuous-time processes are given in Section \ref{sec:examples_continous}.
+Various ways in which the obtained results can be used for inference are discussed in Section \ref{sec:parestimation}.

+Appendix \ref{sec:related work} contains a summary of related work.
+Some notation for graphical models is reviewed in Appendix \ref{sec:notation}.
+Appendix \ref{sec:proofs} contains some postponed proofs.